-The first time I heard the term "lethal means," I had no idea what it meant.
+When I first heard the term "lethal means", I had no idea what it meant.
 Now I realize how important it is to understand the various ways people attempt suicide.

-Nurse Practitioner, California
+Nurse Practitioner, Washington State

 Lethal means are objects, substances or actions that might be used in a suicide attempt.
 This can include firearms, poisons, alcohol or drugs, and actions such as jumping from a bridge or building.
 Limiting access to lethal means (lethal means safety) has been found to be one of the most effective approaches to reducing suicide (DSPO, 2020).